MiltonKeynesChessClub/clubwebsite/_pages/posts/games/index.markdown

 ---

 Here you can find an archive of various interesting games uploaded by our members.
-To submit your own games, please use our [feedback, posts and games form](https://forms.zoho.eu/miltonkeyneschessclubgm1/form/Websitefeedbacksuggestionsandgames). to immortalise your chess greatness!
+For website suggestions, posts and featured PGN games, please use our [feedback, posts and games form]({{ site.data.mkchessclub.feedbackform }}). to immortalise your chess greatness!

 ---